floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 There's a lot of fuss made in game criticism over how a game's gameplay relates to its underlying themes.
 Say what you want about ME3, but it does an *great* job of relating the gameplay to the world its set in.
 This is a universe at war, and the game *feels* like it.

-The combat has been revamped and upgraded a lot, the pace of everything is much faster, dialogue is shorter and snappier.
-Some of this has been attributed to rushed development, but it also works for me.
+The combat has been revamped and upgraded a lot, the pace of everything is much faster, and the dialogue is shorter and snappier.
+Some of this has been attributed to rushed development, but it also fits here.
 This is a game about wartime.
 Things are meant to be a little more brusque.
 The combat and fighting *should* be the focus of a game about an inter-galactic war.

-The logic is sound and all, but Mass Effect 3 can't *quite* pull it off.
+The logic is sound and I agree with it, but Mass Effect 3 can't *quite* pull it off.
+The tired trope of space Marine fighting for Earth is tired here too.
+Admiral Hackett is a dull character, and, frankly, so is Captain Anderson.
+The combat is much improved, but it's still pretty lackluster compared to an FPS or 3rd person shooter.